roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Cluster/Manage clusters/Cluster certificates/Update the Kubernetes cluster certificates that are about to expire.md

     kubectl create –f job-node2.yml
     ```

 5. Run the following command to view the job status.
-When the SUCCESSFUL parameter value is equal to the number of the cluster worker nodes, all certificates have been updated.
+When the COMPLETIONS parameter value is equal to the number of the cluster worker nodes, all certificates have been updated.

     ```
     kubectl get job –nkube-system